 Yes, it does vaguely resemble a granny's nightgown, but in true Instagram style, it has been transformed into a must-have item.
 Luckily, there is a broad spectrum of styles—from full-on florals by M.92 to a slightly less challenging moon-print mini by Ganni.

-We're not going to pretend it's an easy trend to style because many of us have become accustomed to not wearing items with such volume.
-I would recommend heeled, knee-high boots during winter (this will stop your legs from looking short), and barely there sandals come summertime with a colorful bag and statement earrings (think pearls or chunky gold hoops).
+We're not going to pretend it's an easy trend to style, because many of us have become accustomed to not wearing items with such volume.
+I would recommend heeled, knee-high boots during winter (this'll stop your legs from looking short), and barely there sandals come summertime with a colourful bag and statement earrings (think pearls or chunky gold hoops).

 Ultimately, however, you have to own the tent-like proportions if you're going to wear a smock this season.
-Hey, if the petite Olsens can do it (they've been wearing oversize clothes forever), you can too.
+Hey, if the petite Olsens can do it (they've been wearing oversized clothes for forever), you can too.

 Style Notes: We've spotted Sister Jane's collared smock dress on so many influencers in the last month, and luckily it's super affordable, too.

 Style Notes: María Bernad goes all-out with her mid-length floral smock dress, which she pairs with a colour-coordinating green bag and nude heels.

 Style Notes: A black tiered smock is the ideal summer dress solution for minimalists.

 Style Notes: We can totally imagine ourselves wearing this checked iteration.
 Suzanna Gembege sets the tone nicely with oversized earrings and Western-style boots.